Commercial property - frequently asked questions

-It is possible to find solicitors who can provide a quality form of lease, incorporating the terms that you have agreed with your tenant together with a report on the lease so you are fully aware of your obligations and those of the tenant and also arrange for completion of the lease, all for a fixed price.
+This means that you are able to include your own terms and ensure they are legally enforceable, along with receiving a report on the lease.
+This ensures you are fully aware of your obligations and those of the tenant.
+Your solicitor can also arrange for completion of the lease, all for a fixed price.

-The terms that should be included will greatly depend on a number of factors, such as the type of premises, is it retail, or industrial, is it part of a building or a letting of a whole.
+The terms that should be included will greatly depend on a number of factors, such as the type of premises; is it retail?
+Industrial?
+Is it part of a building or a letting of the whole property?

 Seeking advice from a specialist solicitor will help you to choose the right form of lease as well as making sure that other provisions such as repairing obligations, service charge payments and rent review are also incorporated.
 In addition, while it may not seem relevant at the moment, other issues to consider include provisions to enable either party to vacate the property or pass the lease to another party before the end of the lease term.

-Currently, the commercial rental market is being driven by the tenant.
-As a landlord you may need to be more flexible to ensure that properties remain occupied, which will include more favourable terms within your lease.
-A solicitor can help you decide what you can afford to concede on and what you should try to ensure remains.
+As a landlord, you may need to incorporate flexibility for your tenants to ensure that properties remain occupied, which may include more favourable terms within your lease.
+A commercial property solicitor can help you decide what you can afford to compromise on and what you should try to ensure remains.

-The property is your investment and a solicitor will not only ensure that the lease best protects your immediate interest but at the same time protect your long term commercial interests.
+The property is your investment and a good commercial property law solicitor will not only ensure that the lease best protects your immediate interest but, at the same time, protect your long term commercial interests.